 Using the Framework

-- Identify their personal CPD needs
+- Identify your personal CPD needs

 - Seek structured feedback from others

-- Provide structured feedback to colleagues
+- Provide structured feedback to your colleagues

 - Design specific learning and development activities to improve individual and organisational performance